 - a.
 This section covers the cumulative effect of the run-off period applied by the transitional direction and the separate transitional provision in Article 4(1A) of the CRA Regulation (1060/2009).
 UK regulated entities may, for a period of one year beginning with the end of the transition period, use a credit rating for regulatory purposes if it was issued or endorsed by an EU credit rating agency before the end of the transition period and was not withdrawn immediately before the end of the transition period.
-For further guidance on this exception, firms should refer to the guidance issued by the FCA in Annex A to the FCA Transitional Direction. - 11.
-Individual (Pillar 2) capital requirements.
-Onshoring changes will not impact any firms' Pillar 2 capital requirements at the end of the transition period.
-Therefore transitional relief is not relevant. - 12.
-PRA buffer and combined buffer requirements.
-Onshoring changes will not change firms' buffer requirements at the end of the transition period.
-Therefore transitional relief is not relevant.
+For further guidance on this exception, firms should refer to the guidance issued by the FCA in Annex A to the FCA Transitional Direction. - b.
+The PRA has amended the External Credit Assessment Institutions (ECAI) mapping BTS.